40 winter

 2. Feel-good address in the centre of the village.
 This is the Dal Mulin restaurant.
 This is where both locals and second-home owners meet, along with guests staying in five-star hotels.
 An excellent wine list combined with Alpine-influenced cuisine and 15 Gault Millau points promise plenty of enjoyment.

 4. Make your own cocktails and pizzas at Grace La Margna.
-The five-star Grace La Margna hotel, which opened this summer, offers cocktail classes and pizza workshops.
+The five-star Grace La Margna hotel, which opened last summer, offers cocktail classes and pizza workshops.
 True to the motto: work before pleasure.

 5. Where to go for après ski?
 The answer: La Gondla or Roo Bar in St. Moritz, or Bar Finale in Celerina.
 La Gondla, an old gondola from the Diavolezza lift, is located on the roof of the Quadrella car park, near the Chantarella valley station.
 A lively atmosphere is guaranteed here.
 The Roo Bar on the terrace of the Hotel Hauser is a village institution.
 People meet here for a drink (or two or three).
 For many, the last stop after a day's skiing is the Bar Finale in Celerina.
 For others, it is the start of a wild party night in St. Moritz.